isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 - "Export metadata to file-system" - Whether to export extra metadata to the server file-system when migrating to Connections Files.
 The metadata includes CCM document types and custom fields, which can't be migrated to Connections Files, and is created in the "Output File Path" specified in API Settings.
+[Click here](export-fs.md) for details of the export file structure.

 The "Status Log" provides details while processing.
 For each community, it lists all Library files (including what folder they belong to) and existing folders in the